techidaily/site-facebook/source/_posts/10-reasons-to-quit-facebook-for-good.md

  At this point, you might have made up your mind about quitting Facebook.
 But wait, are you worried that you will miss out on all the social trends and news and be unable to stay in touch with your actual friends?

- You no longer need to worry about that as we have found some great social networks for you that are[secure and more private alternatives to Facebook](https://www.makeuseof.com/tag/facebook-alternatives/) .
+ You no longer need to worry about that as we have found some great social networks for you that are [secure and more private alternatives to Facebook](https://www.makeuseof.com/tag/facebook-alternatives/) .
 Check and test a couple of these platforms out.
 It might feel odd in the beginning, but give it time.

 ## Take the Plunge and See How It Affects Your Life